micimize/major/README.md

 # `major_graphql`

+## Unmaintained
+I no longer use this project and have not maintained it in a while, thus I am archiving the repo.
+Anyone is free to fork – contact me if you want publishing permissions for the packages.

 `major_graphql` uses the dart `build` system and `gql` to generate `built_value` classes, primarily for use in client side applications.

 ### Packages